linode/docs/docs/guides/tools-reference/tools/rclone-object-storage-file-sync/index.md

 1. Use a human-readable name as the configuration name.

 1. Then, select your cloud storage service.
-In this case, select AWS S3 Compliant Storage Provider (option 4), followed by selecting any other S3 compatible provider (option 14).
+In this case, select AWS S3 Compliant Storage Provider, followed by selecting any other S3 compatible provider.

 1. Get AWS credentials.
-For this step, type `2` and then type your **Access Key** string (for `access_key_id`) and then paste your Secret Key for `secret_access_key`.
+For this step, type the number that corressponds to the option **Get AWS credentials from the environment (env vars or IAM)** and then type your **Access Key** string (for `access_key_id`) and then paste your Secret Key for `secret_access_key`.

 1. Leave the `region` section blank.